MathewKJ2048/nixos-dotfiles/README.md

 ```
 git clone https://github.com/MathewKJ2048/nixos-dotfiles
 cd ./nixos-dotfiles

-cp -rf /etc/nixos/hardware-configuration.nix .    # substitute the hardware config with the one for your machine - the default hardware configuration is for a virtualbox VM
+# substitute the hardware config with the one for your machine
+# the default hardware configuration is for a virtualbox VM
+cp -rf /etc/nixos/hardware-configuration.nix .

+# build the configuration
-sudo nixos-rebuild switch --flake .#nixos   # this takes some time, the hostname comes after the hash
+sudo nixos-rebuild switch --flake .#nixos
 ```

+The build command `sudo nixos-rebuild switch --flake .#nixos` takes a lot of time during the first run, since it has to fetch and install every app.

-The rebuild command `sudo nixos-rebuild switch --flake .#nixos` is aliased to `nrsf` for future rebuilds, for convenience.
+To rebuild after changes, the same command is used.
+The build command is aliased to `nrsf` for future rebuilds, for convenience.

 ## To update:

+The rebuild command preserves reproducibility of packages, including the versions.
+The versions are specified in `flake.lock`, which is a file generated from the `flake.nix` file which specifies the nix channel where the packages are sourced from.

-Go to the directory where the flake.lock file is present.
+Updating the packages requires updating the `flake.lock` file first.
+To update, go to the directory where the flake.lock file is present.

 ```
-sudo nix flake update   # updates the flake.lock file to the latest
+# update the flake.lock file to the latest
+sudo nix flake update

-sudo nixos-rebuild switch --flake .#nixos       # syncs the system with the new flake.lock file
+# sync the system with the new flake.lock file
+sudo nixos-rebuild switch --flake .#nixos
 ```

 After multiple updates, if the disk space is being used up, run: